shadouJ/lessons/README.md

 For responsive design, please follow the guidelines below:
 * Use Desktop First principle.
 * It is better to use Bootstrap grid system to make layout.
 How - https://getbootstrap.com/docs/4.1/layout/grid/
 * If you write your own media query, be sure to follow the Bootstrap responsive breakpoints.
-That is:
-  * 1200px - extra large,
-  * 992px - large,
-  * 768px - medium,
-  * 576px - small.
-  * You are allowed to add one more tier for extra small, which is 425px.
+That is: 1200px - extra large, 992px - large, 768px - medium, 576px - small.
+You are allowed to add one more tier for extra small, which is 425px.
 * Make plans about how to make layout in different screen sizes.
 * Normally, if there are two horizontal columns, they should be put vertically under medium or smaller(<=576px) screen size.
 * Use Chrome's inspect tool to check the layout under different screen sizes.

 ## Project setup
+Make sure Node and NPM are installed on computer.
+If not, go to [Node](https://nodejs.org/en/) to install.
+NPM is installed with Node.

+## Install Packages
 ```
 npm install
 ```